kheller18/data-structures-algorithms/questions/CSS.md

        ```
        + Here, the box-sizing for the `div` element is given as content-box.
 That means, the height and width considered for the `div` content exclude the padding and border.
 We will get full height and width parameters specified for the content as shown in the below image.
         ![content-box box model](../images/css/content_box_model.png)
-    + `border-box` property includes the content, padding and border in the height and width properties.
+    + `border-box`: property includes the content, padding and border in the height and width properties.
      + ```
         div {
             width:300px;